NexusMutual/smart-contracts/MIGRATION.md

      - TokenController
      - Cover
      - CoverProducts
+     - LimitOrders
-   - registry.setEmergencyAdmin 1
+     - StakingProducts
-   - registry.setEmergencyAdmin 2
+   - registry.setEmergencyAdmin 1 & 2
    - registry.setKycAuthAddress
    - swapOperator.setSwapController
    - claims.initialize
+   - assessments.addAssessorsToGroup (create new group for 3 assessors)
+   - assessments.setAssessingGroupIdForProductTypes (set new group as assessing group for all product types)
+   - cover.changeCoverNFTDescriptor to new CoverNFTDescriptor
    - master.migrate (copies assets/oracles/mcr and moves the funds!)
+[TGovernance action]
-   - transfer registry proxy ownership to Governor
+   - transfer Registry proxy ownership to Governor
-   - setup 1 assessing group for all product types
 2. safe transaction via TGovernor.execute
    - upgrade TGovernor to `Governor.sol` - in theory can be batched above

-Total transactions for AB: 4
+phase 4 (post phase 3 actions)
+1. Singe AB member ops:
+   - coverProducts.setProductTypes set assessmentCooldownPeriod and payoutRedemptionPeriod values to all product types
+   - cover.populateIpfsMetadata sets covers IPFS metadata to storage
+2. CoverBroker Safe Owner
+   - switchMembership to new CoverBroker
+   - maxApproveCoverContract for cbBTC and USDC

-Non AB:
+3. Non AB
    - memberRoles.recoverETH

-Single AB member ops:
-- update existing CoverProduct productTypes to add assessmentCooldownPeriod and payoutRedemptionPeriod values
-- cover.populateIpfsMetadata - set cover IPFS metadata to storage

-Enzyme:
+4. Enzyme (via UI)
    - remove old depositors and set SwapOperator as a depositor

+Total transactions for AB: 4